Match Day 2015

 News Release: Medical Student Interest in Family Medicine Continues to Grow

-Interest in family medicine continued its upward trend for the fifth consecutive year, according to the 2014 National Residency Matching Program results released today.
+Interest in family medicine continued its upward trend for the sixth consecutive year, according to the 2015 National Residency Matching Program results released today.
 Read the full release.

-Student interest in family medicine continued its upward trend in the 2014 Match.
-“We’re pleased that this trend is continuing, but it needs to accelerate,” said Reid Blackwelder, MD, president of the American Academy of Family Physicians.
-Click to see the graph(1 page PDF).
+Student interest in family medicine continued its upward trend in the 2015 Match.
+“Growth in interest in family medicine among students is continuing, but we need to boost those numbers with policies that make a career in primary care a viable option,” said Robert Wergin, MD, president of the American Academy of Family Physicians.
+Click to see the graph.(205 KB JPG)

 Workforce Recommendations Would End Family Physician Shortage by 2025

 The United States could end the shortage of family physicians by increasing family medicine residency training positions to 4,475 by 2025, according to the recently issued Family Physician Workforce Reform: Recommendations of the American Academy of Family Physicians.
 In order to reach that goal, the graduate medical education system would need to add 65 family medicine training positions each year over the next 10 years.
 The policy “reflects the comprehensive approach that must be taken if patients across the country are to have access to the care they need,” said AAFP President Reid Blackwelder, MD, in a news release on the new recommendations.

 How Can America Build its Primary Care Workforce?
 “Four Pillars” Document Points the Way